MetabolicAtlas/MetabolicAtlas/README.md

 ### GotEnzymes

 To reconstruct the database for GotEnzymes on the local (development) machine, run the following (it should take ~10 minutes).
-The [source data for GotEnzymes is on Zenodo](https://doi.org/10.5281/zenodo.17364581).
+The [source data for GotEnzymes2 is on Zenodo](https://doi.org/10.5281/zenodo.17168793).
 After downloading, please unzip it in the `pg/input_data` directory.

 ```bash
 import-pg-db